 There are several avenues for getting your player started with hockey.
 Ultimately, they’ll need to learn how to skate.
 Skating lessons are not required prior to jumping into hockey, but it are highly recommended.
 There are many skating lesson options around the metro area to help your player feel comfortable on the ice.
 SportQuest Skating Academy (SQSA) is based at Parade Ice Garden.

 If your player is ready to jump into hockey, with or without skating lessons, MHA offers great programming for beginner players to grow their skills, build relationships and have a ton of fun in the process.
-Our In-House program is a fantastic way to get started.
+The In-House program is a fantastic way to get started.

 There are also options to test the waters before committing to a full season of organized hockey.
 The Minnesota Wild sponsored “Little Wild” program is a mini learn to play program targeting new players.
 Another option is to couple skating lessons with MPRB floor hockey.
 Or, simply head to your local outdoor rink in the winter and jump into a game.